-In assessing the Group's going concern position as at 31 December 2021, the Directors have considered a number of factors.
-These include the current balance sheet and liquidity position, the level and composition of the Group's capital and solvency ratios, the Group's ability to service its long-term debt financing arrangements, the current performance against the Group's strategic and financial business plan, the Group's dividend distribution policy, and the current market environment including consideration of the ongoing COVID-19 pandemic and climate change.
+In assessing the Group's going concern position as at 31 December 2022, the Directors have considered a number of factors.
+These include the current balance sheet and liquidity position, the level and composition of the Group's capital and solvency ratios, the Group's ability to service its long-term debt financing arrangements, the current performance against the Group's strategic and financial business plan, the Group's dividend distribution policy, and the current market environment, including consideration for climate change and the ongoing conflict in Ukraine.
+In addition, the ORSA report is a key document informing the going concern assessment that is submitted to the Board on a quarterly and annual basis.

 The Group's financial forecasts reflect the outcomes that the Directors consider most likely, based on the information available at the date of signing these consolidated financial statements.
 To assesses the Group's going concern, the financial stability of the Group was modelled for a period of at least 12 months and a number of sensitivity, stress and scenario tests were applied.
 This included, among other analysis, a best estimate forecast as well as various scenarios.
-This incorporated different magnitudes of reserve releases and, attritional, large and catastrophe loss events plus optimistic and pessimistic investment return scenarios.
-To further stress the financial stability of the Group, additional stress testing was performed.
-This included modelling the breakeven capital requirements of our regulators and rating agencies, the impact of potential management actions to reduce the Group's exposure to climate change-related risks, an operational risk stress of the main input assumption to the base case, the occurrence of a number of high severity loss events impacting the Group in 2022 alongside an investment shock and finally a reverse stress test scenario designed to render the business model unviable.
+This incorporated different magnitudes of reserve releases and attritional, large and catastrophe loss events plus optimistic and pessimistic investment return scenarios.
+To further stress the financial stability of the Group, additional testing was performed.
+This included modelling the breakeven capital requirements of our regulators and rating agencies, the impact of potential management actions to reduce the Group's exposure to climate change-related risks, the occurrence of a number of high severity loss events impacting the Group in 2023, alongside an investment shock and finally a reverse stress test scenario designed to render the business model unviable.
 The testing identified that even under the more severe but plausible stress scenarios, the Group had more than adequate liquidity and solvency headroom.

-Based on the going concern assessment performed as at 31 December 2021, the Directors consider there to be no material uncertainties that may cast significant doubt over the Group's ability to continue to operate as a going concern.
-The Directors have formed a judgement that there is a reasonable expectation that the Group has adequate resources to continue in operational existence in the foreseeable future, a period of at least 12 months from the date of signing these consolidated financial statements.
+Based on the going concern assessment performed as at 31 December 2022, the Directors consider there to be no material uncertainties that may cast significant doubt over the Group's ability to continue to operate as a going concern.
+The Directors have formed a judgement that there is a reasonable expectation that the Group has adequate resources to continue in operational existence in the foreseeable future: a period of at least 12 months from the date of signing these consolidated financial statements.